Cristiano-Miguel-DCodeMaster/preview-card-component-main/README-template.md

 -Cristiano-Miguel-DCodeMaster

 ## Acknowledgments
-- The real acknowledgments are for The Frontendmentor Challengers and for myself
+- The real acknowledgments are for The Frontendmentor Challengers and for myself.

 - Solution URL: [Add solution URL here](https://your-solution-url.com)